guidias1212/road_to_fullstack/03_BACK-END/03_Other_Languages/01_Java/08_relational_databases/04_PostgreSQL/README.md

 **Setup: Connect Java to a PostgreSQL database**

-Here's a step by step explanation how to install MySQL and JDBC and how to use it:
+Here's a step by step explanation how to install PostgreSQL and JDBC and how to use it:

-**1)** Download and install the MySQL server.
+**1)** Download and install the PostgreSQL server.
 Just do it the usual way.
 Remember the port number whenever you've changed it.
 It's by default 5432.

 https://www.postgresql.org/download/windows/